-In the the world is today there is an entitlement mentality going around.
-So what is the entitlement mentality, essentially it is people who walk around thinking that the world owes them something and that they have to put in little to no effort to get what they feel they are owed.
+In the the world is today there is sense of entitlement going around.
+So what is a sense of entitlement, essentially it is people who walk around thinking that the world owes them something and that they have to put in little to no effort to get what they feel they are owed.

 If there is anything that I have learned, it is that the world owes you nothing.
 You need to work hard because no one is going to give you anything.
 Understand that no one is just going to hand you your ideal life just because you’re you and you want it really really bad.
-Understand that with every hardship it is up to you to navigate through life and to work your way out of it.
+You have to work hard at it and hard work will pay off if you do it right (read my blog here).
+Understand that with every hardship it is up to you to navigate through life and to work your way out of it (see my blog here).
+AND when you choose to work your OWN way out of something that is hard it actually makes YOU a better person.
 Understand that you can’t complain about what people are not doing for you because it is not their job to do anything for you.

 I have to cut off friends for thinking that it was my responsibility as their friend to give them money for their rent or their bills.
-And all of what I just said is what the entitled mentality is.
 Now do not get me wrong, I do believe that we should help people, but my help comes to those who are open and willing to help themselves.
 I have never asked a friend to pay my bills.
 I never saw their friendship as a condition of providing for me.
 I do not go around asking people to borrow money or to give me a handout.
 And if I need a favor and they are unwilling to do it, I can never get mad at them for that.
 It is not their responsibility to do anything for me!
 Just like it is no one responsibility to do anything for you.
-And understand that if any chooses to do something for you, they are doing it because they want to; not because they have to.
+And understand that if anyone chooses to do something for you, they are doing it because they want to; not because they have to.
 And you should be thankful and appreciative for what they did for you.

 In the counseling field we have something called resilience.